-40As the Code of Conduct is a Council policy, the City Manager has ultimate responsibility for ensuring enforcement of the Code of Conduct and reporting to Council on matters concerning the Code of Conduct.
-Similarly, the Confidentiality Agreements are entered into by Board members with the City, and as such, the City Manager has ultimate responsibility for ensuring enforcement of the Confidentiality Agreements.
-The Board Secretariat may provide advice or information to the Board (and the City Manager as a member of the Board) on the implementation of the Code of Conduct and Confidentiality Agreements.
+40As the Code of Conduct is a Council policy, the Chief Administrative Officer has ultimate responsibility for ensuring enforcement of the Code of Conduct and reporting to Council on matters concerning the Code of Conduct.
+Similarly, the Confidentiality Agreements are entered into by Board members with the City, and as such, the Chief Administrative Officer has ultimate responsibility for ensuring enforcement of the Confidentiality Agreements.

-- 21. Coordinates with the City Manager or City Auditor, external auditor, funding auditor or their respective designates, access to all Board records as required.41 - 22.
-Together with the City Clerk and Board Chair, coordinates meetings of the Board with the Priorities and Finance Committee and coordinates the preparation and distribution of information packages in preparation for such meetings. - 23.
+- 19. Coordinates the annual execution by Board members of the Annual Declaration and provides advice and support the Board as needed on the implementation of the practices outlined in the Governance Manual. - 20.
+Maintains custody and control of Board records. - 21.
+Coordinates with the Chief Administrative Officer or City Auditor, external auditor, funding auditor or their respective designates, access to all Board records as required.41 - 22.
+Together with the City Clerk and Board Chair, coordinates meetings of the Board with the Executive Committee and coordinates the preparation and distribution of information packages in preparation for such meetings. - 23.
 Carries out any other appropriate duties and responsibilities as assigned by the Board.